exokitxr/exokit/docs/magicleap.md

 Used to get the current 3D eye tracking position from the Magic Leap platform.

-#### `MLEyeTracker.position : Float32Array(3)`
+#### `MLEyeTracker.fixation : MLTransform`

-The current position of the eye cursor, as a world vector.
+The current location of the eye cursor, as a world transform.
 This is probably in front of the camera, in the negative Z.

-#### `MLEyeTracker.rotation : Float32Array(4)`
+#### `MLEyeTracker.eyes : MLEye`

-The current rotation of the eye cursor, as a world quaternion.
-This is probably aligned with the camera direction.
+The individual eye locations and statuses.
+Note that this does not include the eye fixation (cursor); that is contained in `fixation`.

 ### `MLPlaneTracker`